Torabis/readme-generator/README.md

 # ReadMe Generator
   ## Description
-  this node.js app creates a profesional readme file based on some question
+  This node.js app creates a profesional readme file based on some question
   ## Table of Contents
   *[Installation](#installation)
   *[Usage](#usage)